awsdocs/emp-user-guide/doc_source/emp-best-practices.md

 When possible, we recommend that you create a single EMP package for each server that is being migrated\.
 This ensures a simple package design to help facilitate migration and future management of the application\.

 **Discovery**
-We recommend that you understand how to structure an EMP package before you create it in order to ensure successful package creation\.
+We recommend that you understand how to structure an EMP package before you create it\.
 To understand the package structure and how the application works in its environment, we recommend that you perform application discovery\.
+For more information about the application discovery process, see [High\-level AWS End\-of\-Support Migration Program \(EMP\) for Windows Server application discovery exercise](emp-high-level-discovery.md)\.
 You can use this information to structure the EMP package\.